Nikunj25420/recipe-website/README.md

 # recipe-website
-this is a project I made on vanilla js , html and css
+this is a project I made using vanilla js , html and css

 below are snapshots of the project